shotgunsoftware/python-api/docs/reference.rst

 Performance
 ===========

 Event log database tables can get large very quickly.
-While Shotgun does very well with event logs that get into the millions of records, there's an inevitable degradation of performance for pages that display them in the web application as well as any API queries for events when they get too big.
+While ShotGrid does very well with event logs that get into the millions of records, there's an inevitable degradation of performance for pages that display them in the web application as well as any API queries for events when they get too big.
 This volume of events is not the norm, but can be reached if your server expereinces high usage.

-This **does not** mean your Shotgun server performance will suffer in general, just any pages that are specifically displaying EventLogEntries in the web application, or API queries on the event log that are run.
+This **does not** mean your ShotGrid server performance will suffer in general, just any pages that are specifically displaying EventLogEntries in the web application, or API queries on the event log that are run.
 We are always looking for ways to improve this in the future.
 If you have any immediate concerns, please `reach out to our support team <https://developer.shotgridsoftware.com>`_